keriwarr/splitwise/README.md

 3. Get the access token from the auth code using your callback API.
 Use the returned code and state to get the access token.
 ```
 app.get('/callback', (req, res) => {
+  // OPTIONAL: if you want to check the state parameter, you can do so here.
+We strongly recomend to do this.
+  if(req.query.state !== CONFIG.state) {
+    // CONFIG.state if the state you supplied in the splitwise constructor
+    return res.json({ status: 401, message: "Invalid state" });
+  }
   return sw.getAccessToken(req.query.code, req.query.state)
     .then(accessToken => {
       return res.json({status: 200, accessToken});